coatespt/cursor-twitter/PROJECT_DESCRIPTION.md

 Counterintuitively, when it comes to identifying subjects, it is the rare, offbeat words that tend to drag the super-common names along with them, rather than the other way around.
 Common words, like "the", "a", "Trump", "Beyonce", or "Swift" contain almost no information because they appear in thousands of ongoing conversations.
 It is proper names of people and places, economic, scientific, geographic, or political terms, suddenly popping up together, that usually signify that people are saying something new.

 The key to making it work is that the sliding window on the stream of Tweets has to be small, e.g., typically in the range of perhaps ten thousand Tweets.
+That is about two seconds of the firehose.
 With too wide a window the granularity of the view erodes and the computational cost increases disproportionately.

 So sum up, the heuristic
 - Detects the leading edge of surges in word usage.